Digital-Data-Co/forge-docs/src/user-guide/repositories.md

 4. Click Save once everything is configured.

 ## Editing an Existing Repository
-1. Go to the Repositories section of Semaphore.
+1. Go to the Repositories section of Forge.

 2. Click on the pencil icon next to the Repository you wish to change, then you will be presented with the Repository configuration.

 ## Deleting a Repository
 Make sure the Repository that is about to be delete is not in use by any Task Templates.
 A Repository cannot be deleted if it is used in any Task Templates:
-1. Go to the Repositories section of Semaphore.
+1. Go to the Repositories section of Forge.

 2. Click on the trash can icon on of the Repository you wish to delete.

 3. Click Yes on the confirmation pop-up if you are sure you want this Repository to be deleted.

 ## Requirements
-Upon project initialization Semaphore searches for and installs Ansible roles and collections from requirements.yml in the following locations and order.
+Upon project initialization Forge searches for and installs Ansible roles and collections from requirements.yml in the following locations and order.

 ### Roles